HendersonAlec2212/data_base_construction_ETL/README.md

 ![Sum & GroupBy .png](Images/GROUPBY_and_SUM_Functions_Gun_Deaths.png)

- summary_law_count_change
-This document started out as <national_gun_laws_per_year.xlsx>.
+The "summary_law_count_change" file started out as <national_gun_laws_per_year.xlsx>.
 It was read into an IPYNB via pandas then trimmed of redundant columns.
-The law totals were grouped and assigned to a list according by state, then the first and last entries were assigned to data frames representing the start and end before being joined to make one data frame.
+The count of laws totals were grouped and assigned to a list by state, then the first and last entries were assigned to data frames representing the start and end before being joined to make one data frame.
-The final data frame gave values to display the number of laws present at the beginning and end of the time cycle
+The final data frame displayed values of the number of laws present at the beginning and end of the ten year time cycle.

-Several csv files required transformations to break the "year" into its own column, this allowed the "state" name to be a primary key.
+Database normalization was required for several csv files.
+The files required transformations to break the "year" into its own column allowing the "state" name to be the assigned primary key.

 ![atf1](Images/atf_trace_01.png)
 ![atf2](Images/atf_trace_02.png)